Do one of the following:

 - Any multilayer symbols.

 - Multipatch features.
-Multipatch features are downgraded to a footprint polygon.
+Multipatch features are downgraded to a footprint polygon when shared in a 2D context.

 - Text graphic elements in graphics layers.
 The element is downgraded to straight text, and its alignment settings may not be preserved.